 Step 4: Received reviews

-Click on the squares under received reviews to bring up the screen below.
+Click on the progress circle next to the student's name, under review progress, to bring up an overview of the student's work (as shown in the image below).
 Click view to display the work that the student handed in (including the feedback they received).
-In this screen you also see the written reflection.

 Writing a reflection is a valuable step to end an assignment with.
 The student can for instance write a reflection on how the whole process of giving feedback went.
 The teacher sees this reflection in an overview in step 5 as shown in the image below.
 Here the teacher can see which groups and specific students have made progress on completing their reflection.
 Only groups of which students have made progress with this step are shown like the image below.
 When wanting to read the reflection of a specific student, clicking on “completed” next to the name of the student will give you their reflection.

 If you've included grading in the settings, then it will be visible after the final step.
 In the image below you can see how this will look like.
 By clicking the arrow on the right or by the use of the scrollbar at the bottom, you can view the rest of the grade sections (from left to right).
 At the far right, there is also an 'optional grade adjustment' .
 You can add or substract points for each student.

 This concludes the Assignment Review Teacher Perspective tutorial.